July 18-19, 2019

 Live-in participants stay in Wadsworth Hall on Michigan Tech's campus, just a short walk from the Student Development Complex (SDC), where Michigan Tech Sports Camps are held.
 Rooms in the residence hall are furnished with bunk beds, dressers, and desks.
 Dorm rooms are not air-conditioned, so students are encouraged to bring a fan.
 Linens, pillows, and blankets are provided.
 Students must bring two to three towels.
 Restrooms and showers are conveniently located on each floor.
 The residence hall has lounges, cable TV, and a recreation room.
 Laundry facilities are available.
 Students must bring their own laundry supplies.
 Participants receive round-the-clock supervision.
 Note: Lost key $75.

 Live-in participants who drive themselves to camp are asked to park in Lot 17U for the duration of camp.
 Upon check-in, parking passes will be available for purchase.
 Cost of the pass if $10.
 Keys will be surrendered at the time of check-in and returned at check-out at the end of camp.

 Room Occupancy Policy for Live-In Participants

 Participants living in the residence hall will room with members of their own age group.
 Rooms are equipped for two people.
 We do not take requests for 3-person rooms.
 Participants also do not room alone.
-Roommate requests must be made by both participants and will be asked for on the confirmation packets that participants receive after being accepted into camp.
+Roommate requests must be made by both participants and will be asked for on the confirmation packets that participants receive after being accepted into camp (not at time of registration).
 Participants not requesting a specific roommate will be paired up with another person in their age group.
 All roommate assignments are prepared ahead of time and do not happen at time of check-in.

 Check-In Procedure for Live-In Participants